anabbah/Project-1---Filters/README.md

 # Project-1---Filters
-In this project, I used a series of lists and for-loops in Python to create various filters that I have applied to an image of a dog.
+In this project, I will use PIL (Python Imaging Library) to help me read an image (a dog).
+I read the images and converted them to pixels of R, G, and B values.
+After the image is stored in an "img" variable, the dimensions of the image are found.
+Finding the width and height of the image will help iterate over each pixel.
+Utilizing for-loops and lists, I then created various filters by manipulating these pixels.